PowerShell/PowerShell/docs/KNOWNISSUES.md

 [#929]: https://github.com/PowerShell/PowerShell/issues/929

-## Unavailable cmdlets

-This project includes the CoreCLR versions of the `Commands.Management`, `Commands.Utility`, `Security`, and `PSDiagnostics` modules.

-The `Archive`, `Diagnostics`, `PSGet`, and `Host` modules are not yet included.

-The `WSMan.Management` module cannot be included unless the `Management.Infrastructure.Native` library is ported.

-The CoreCLR version of the `Commands.Utility` module does not contain the following cmdlets that exist in the FullCLR version:

-- ConvertFrom-String
-- ConvertTo-Html
-- Export-PSSession
-- Import-PSSession
-- Invoke-RestMethod
-- Invoke-WebRequest
-- Out-GridView
-- Out-Printer
-- Send-MailMessage
-- Show-Command
-- Update-List

-### ExecutionPolicy unavailable on non-Windows platform
+### ExecutionPolicy unavailable on non-Windows platforms

-ExecutionPolicy is not implemented on non-Windows platforms and the following related CmdLets will return the error below.
+ExecutionPolicy is not implemented on non-Windows platforms.

-- Get-ExecutionPolicy
-- Set-ExecutionPolicy
+`Get-ExecutionPolicy` will always return `Unrestricted` which is the correct operating mode.
+`Set-ExecutionPolicy` will throw `PlatformNotSupported`.

 ```
 Set-ExecutionPolicy : Operation is not supported on this platform.
 At line:1 char:1
 + Set-ExecutionPolicy AllSigned
 + ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-    + CategoryInfo          : NotSpecified: (:) [Set-ExecutionPolicy], Platfor
+    + CategoryInfo          : NotSpecified: (:) [Set-ExecutionPolicy], PlatformNotSupportedException
-   mNotSupportedException
-    + FullyQualifiedErrorId : System.PlatformNotSupportedException,Microsoft.P
+    + FullyQualifiedErrorId : System.PlatformNotSupportedException,Microsoft.PowerShell.Commands.SetExecutionPolicyCommand
-   owerShell.Commands.SetExecutionPolicyCommand

 ```